 Dr. Rolf Strootman is Associate Professor and Head of Ancient History.
-He is a leading specialist on the empires of Alexander the Great and his successors
+He is a leading specialist on Alexander the Great and the so-called Hellenistic kingdoms, in particular the Seleucid Empire.
+He is a former Getty Scholar at the Getty Research Institute and previously worked at the University of California in Los Angeles and Leiden University.

 I teach World History and Ancient History at Utrecht University.
 In my research and public outreach, I aim to broaden the conventional focus of Ancient History on the (Greco-Roman) Mediterranean by drawing attention to cultural and political developments in East Africa, the Middle East, Central Asia and India.